 Automated Phone Systems for Doctors’ Offices

 Telzio provides automated phone systems for doctors’ offices that are HIPAA compliant and feature-rich.
 Features like auto attendants, call queues, and virtual fax facilitate incoming calls and documents for busy medical offices.
-In this article, you’ll learn about these features, and important rules for setting up an automated phone system for a doctor’s office.
+In this article, you’ll learn about these features, and important rules for setting up a HIPAA compliant phone system.

 Healthcare providers have a responsibility to apply higher standards when choosing the best phone system for their medical practice.
-Phone systems from Telzio keep calls, messages, and faxes secure, and there are additional steps you can take to be diligent on your part.
+HIPAA phone systems from Telzio keep calls, text messages, and faxes secure, and there are additional steps you can take to be diligent on your part.
 In addition, Telzio gives you easy-to-use tools to provide great customer service as part of continuing patient care beyond the exam room.

 Dos and Don’ts with Your Phone System